karthikairam/payment-system-using-ddd/README.md

 ## Design Decisions
 - To aggregate data from multiple service, the approach I took is to apply CQRS pattern.
   - For instance, `receipt-service` needs data from `student-service` & `payment-service`.
 The flow is,
-    - `payment-service` emits an event to `kafka` with required information.
+    - `payment-service` emits an event to `kafka` with required information once payment is collected successfully.
     - `receipt-service` then consumes it and load the data in a format it needs (since the payment data is immutable once created).
 It is a perfect fine to capture and store locally in a structure it needs.
     - Once payment related information is persisted in the `receipt-service`'s local DB, then it will request for